-A setup imaging device that is Fixed represents one single imager, i.e., an image radiation source with an associated image receptor.
-It can have all three rotations, i.e., gantry rotation, gantry pitch rotation and X-ray image receptor rotation.
+A fixed imager is fixed in the treatment room.
+A fixed imager can have all three rotations, i.e., gantry rotation, gantry pitch rotation and X-ray image receptor rotation.

-5.4 THE JAW AND MLC LABELING STANDARD
+THE JAW AND MLC LABELING STANDARD 5.4

-In RayStation 10B the jaws can be labeled according to one of the standards IEC 61217 or IEC 601-2-1.
+In RayStation 11A the jaws can be labeled according to one of the standards IEC 61217 or IEC 601-2-1.
 The description in this section uses the IEC 61217 Field coordinate system definitions setting.